TheDigitalCatOnline/blog_source/pelican/content/tdd-in-python-with-pytest-part-5.markdown

 ('book_list.txt', '../book_list.txt', '/some/absolute')
 ```

-You can immediately realise that you have an issue in writing the test.
+You can immediately realise that you have a problem writing the test.
 There is no way to easily test something as "the absolute path", since the outcome of the function called in the test is supposed to vary with the path of the test itself.
 Let us try to write part of the test

 ``` python
 def test_get_info():